sts10/sts10.github.io/_posts/2024-07-06-double-sorting.markdown

 However, this requires the second sort to be a "stable sort."
 From [a popular Stack Overflow answer](https://stackoverflow.com/a/1517824) I just found:

-> A sorting algorithm is said to be stable if two objects with equal keys appear in the same order in sorted output as they appear in the input array to be sorted
+> A sorting algorithm is said to be stable if two objects with equal keys appear in the same order in sorted output as they appear in the input array to be sorted.

 This is a downside, since at a later time we might want to make the second sort an unstable sort, something we might want to do to speed the process up.

 ## Custom Ordering function
 I figured it would be better to do both comparisons "at the same time".
-This led me to interrogate that little [`cmp`](https://doc.rust-lang.org/std/cmp/) method and see how to open it up for more customization.
+This led me to interrogate that little [`cmp`](https://doc.rust-lang.org/std/cmp/) method and see how to open it up for more customization or replace it with something lower level.

 I landed on this solution, where I defined a helper function that returns an [`Ordering`](https://doc.rust-lang.org/std/cmp/enum.Ordering.html) enum just how I want it.